msveshnikov/mars-project-autocode/README.md

 -   NASA for providing Mars data and imagery
 -   OpenAI for AI-assisted development
 -   The open-source community for invaluable tools and libraries

+# TODO

+-   add weather map (temperature and wind)
+-   fix web.js:3 Uncaught SyntaxError: Cannot use import statement outside a moduleUnderstand this error chart.js:19 Uncaught (in promise) Error: "heatmap" is not a registered controller. at tn._get (chart.js:19:82714) at tn.getController (chart.js:19:81782) at An.buildOrUpdateControllers (chart.js:19:93768) at An.update (chart.js:19:94518) at new An (chart.js:19:90881) at createTemperatureMap (weather:39:17) at weather:95:21